CCRI-Cyberknights/page/README.md

 ## Calendar Integration (Developer Spec)

 This site renders club events from a public Google Calendar ICS feed.
-The Calendar page (`?page=calendar`) combines three layers:
+The Calendar page (`#/calendar`) combines three layers:

 1) Native Google embed (optional) — read-only iframe for a familiar month view
 2) FullCalendar month grid — driven by ICS, styled to match the site